From Pre to Post-Revolution Ideals of Womanhood

 Nasrin Rahimieh is Howard Baskerville Professor of Humanities and Professor and Chair of the Department of Comparative Literature at the University of California, Irvine.

-Her teaching and research are focused on modern Persian literature, the literature of Iranian exile and diaspora, contemporary Iranian women’s writing.
-Among her publications are Missing Persians: Discovering Voices in Iranian Cultural History, Forugh Farrokhzad, Poet Of Modern Iran: Iconic Woman And Feminine Pioneer Of New Persian Poetry co-edited with Dominic Parviz Brookshaw.
+Her teaching and research are focused on modern Persian literature, the literature of Iranian exile and diaspora and contemporary Iranian women’s writing.
+Among her publications are Missing Persians: Discovering Voices in Iranian Cultural History and Forugh Farrokhzad, Poet Of Modern Iran: Iconic Woman and Feminine Pioneer Of New Persian Poetry, co-edited with Dominic Parviz Brookshaw.
 Her monograph, Iranian Culture: Representation and Identity, was published by Routledge in September 2015.

-Lecture to be preceded by a reception at 6:00pm in the Brunei Suite.
+Lecture to be preceded by a reception at 6:00pm in the Paul Webley Wing Cloister (Senate House).

 Organiser: Centre for Iranian Studies